 - Systems treat up to a million gallons depending on your water quality, but Crystal Quest recommends changing the media every 5-7 years for optimal performance.

 - If you have a water problem, Crystal Quest can fix it.
-Their expandable iron filter removes more contaminants than similar models.
+Their expandable filtration system removes more contaminants than similar models.
 But more isn’t better for everyone.

 - For homeowners who want a broader level of protection, the specs are impressive.
 It’s a solid choice for well water with other dangerous contaminants.